Wasim27/final-year-project-classification/README.md

 * Program can be run as a jupyter notebook e.g. google colab
 * Modifications such as changing the folder/file names
 * Can also modify what classes to classify for the ANN/SVM
-* Datasets are required to be added to the directories path
+* Datasets are required to be added to the correct path or be accessible

 ## Acknowledgments